Ten Most Frequently Asked Questions About the HPV Vaccine

 With the chickenpox virus (varicella-zoster) that causes shingles, the entire virus itself can lurk for decades within your nerve cells.
 As you get older, a decline in the efficiency of your immune system allows the virus to re-emerge, where it can lead to the painful rashes and nerve damage associated with shingles.
 The shingles vaccine works by generating an immune response against the entire virus, thereby preventing it from causing (or lessening the severity of) disease.

 The incidence of infection with HPV and chickenpox viruses are similar in that the infection rate is very high in adults in the U.S. More than 90 percent of sexually active adults will get an HPV infection during their lifetimes, and nearly 100 percent of adults will have been exposed to the chickenpox virus (even if they don’t realize it).
 Gardasil 9 (the current HPV vaccine) is targeted at preventing cancer and genital warts in older adults (except for cervical cancer, which strikes younger women), and the shingles vaccine (Shingrix) is also targeted at the older adult population.
 In that way they share another similarity.
-However, the HPV vaccines are meant to be given to kids, whereas Shingrix is only given to older adults in their 50s, 60s, and older.
+However, the HPV vaccines are meant to be given to kids (and now adults up to age 26), whereas Shingrix is only given to older adults in their 50s, 60s, and older.

 The viruses are transmitted in different ways.
 Chickenpox is transmitted from person to person by directly touching the blisters, saliva or mucus of an infected person.
 It can also be transmitted through the air by coughing and sneezing.
 In contrast, HPV is passed via sexual contact; it is NOT transmitted via coughing and sneezing.
 See question 4 on the HPV FAQ page for more details.